green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 This switch will prune all unassociated build caches, networks volumes and stopped containers on the system and keep your disk from not getting full.
 Downside: It will remove all stopped containers.
-So if you regulary keep stopped containers than avoid this switch and rather run `docker volume prune` once in a while
+So if you regularly keep stopped containers than avoid this switch and rather run `docker volume prune` once in a while.